moritzkoerber/text_analysis_app/README.md

 # Classifying disaster response messages

 This repository contains a web app that classifies the content of messages that are usually sent during disasters such as earthquakes.
-Labels are, for example, 'medical' or 'request'.
+Labels are, for example, *medical* or *request*.

 ## How to use the app